awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Security.md

 GRANT USAGE ON *.* TO 'encrypted_user'@'%' REQUIRE SSL;
 ```

  When you use an RDS proxy, you connect to the proxy endpoint instead of the usual cluster endpoint\.
 You can make SSL required or optional for connections to the proxy, in the same way as for connections directly to the Aurora DB cluster\.
-For information about using the RDS Proxy, see [Managing Connections with Amazon RDS Proxy \(Preview\)](rds-proxy.md)\.
+For information about using the RDS Proxy, see [Managing Connections with Amazon RDS Proxy](rds-proxy.md)\.

 **Note**
 For more information on SSL connections with MySQL, see the [MySQL documentation](https://dev.mysql.com/doc/refman/5.7/en/using-encrypted-connections.html)\.